The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 pkg_add 0ad

 — see below).
-Otherwise, every other set is either necessary or otherwise important to have for a graphical desktop.
+Otherwise, every set is either necessary for OpenBSD’s functioning or important for a graphical desktop.

 - The games are unnecessary.
 When I wish to play a game, I will install it later myself (most likely 0 A.D. with